Tuesday, March 17, 2015

 I treasure Jefferson’s view – of the Constitution as a hide-bound document of fixed and discernible meaning – and his warning – that judges might treat it as a waxen plaything, softening it with the touch of their analyses and decisions until it took the shape of their desires.

-Given uncertainty of meaning, as our courts have played the game, judges (and other armchair quarterbacks) magnanimously lend their service to the enterprise of “discovering” the intended meaning to be ascribed to the uncertain provision.
+As an initial matter, Clement and Katyal seek to induce a sense that the constitutional phrase "natural born citizen" is uncertain of meaning.
+Given uncertain meaning, as our courts have played the Judicial Supremacy game, judges (and approved armchair quarterbacks) lend their service by “discovering” "authoritatively" the meaning to be ascribed to the uncertain provision.

-Mark DeWolfe Howe, a legal historian, described this habit, as he observed its repetition by Supreme Court justices who rewrote the scope and meaning of the Establishment Clause in a series of decisions from the late 1940s through the early 1960s.
+Mark DeWolfe Howe, a legal historian, described this judicial habit.
+He observed its repetition by Supreme Court justices who rewrote the scope and meaning of the Establishment Clause in a series of decisions from the late 1940s through the early 1960s.
 In “The Garden and the Wilderness,” Howe skewered the enterprising justices for being artisans of the history of the law, rather than pupils of it.
-Though he did not use the precise term, his words and tone suggested that the pretend historians of the Supreme Court were no more to be believed than was Aaron when he told Moses that he had not fashioned a golden calf while Moses was on the mount, but had only thrown gold into the fire, and the idol fashioned itself.

-In fact, what Clement and Katyal actually seek to do is to establish that a phrase of plain meaning and import was not intended as such by those that drafted and ratified the Constitution.
+What Clement and Katyal do is to attempt to establish that a phrase of plain meaning and import was not intended as such by those who drafted and ratified the Constitution.
 That obvious meaning, it seems to this reader, is that one is Natural Born Citizen if one’s citizenship arises as a consequence of their natural birth within the United States.
-On this point, English common law is instructive.

 Every one of the newly independent States adopted English common law as a rule for the decision of cases until modified or repealed by acts of their legislatures.
-While we rejected the tyranny of the Crown, and disassociated ourselves from our brothers in Parliament because of their indifference to our suffering, we retained the majesty of the English common law.
+While we rejected the tyranny of the Crown and disassociated ourselves from our brothers in Parliament because of their indifference to our suffering, we retained the majesty of the English common law.
 [For those to whom English common law is an unfamiliar concept, it is the entire body of judicial made law resulting from the decision of cases in England over the course of centuries.
 By adopting English common law, newly independent States generally populated with Englishmen and their descendants retained a familiar and workable body of law for the resolution of disputes.]

-Under English common law, there was no such thing as a “Natural Born Citizen.”
 Rather, a different but related concept existed, “Natural Born Subjects of the Crown” or “Natural Born Subjects.”
 The concern over one's status in England as a “Natural Born Subject” existed for many reasons.
 A primary reason for needing certainty about status as a “Natural Born Subject” was that English law limited hereditary title and the capability to inherit properties to those who were “Natural Born Subjects.”
 Thus, one’s status – whether one was a Natural Born Subject – could powerfully affect the course of one’s life.
-And, as it turns out, under English common law, only a person born within the realm of Great Britain, within the kingdom, could lay claim to status as a “Natural Born Subject.”
+And, as it turns out, under English common law, only a person born within the realm of

 As it turns out, the meaning of “natural born” in English common law is too confining for their purposes, it must be stretched.
 That stretching is the hallmark of their error and their erroneous conclusions regarding the eligibility of Ted Cruz, John McCain, and George Romney (Mitt’s dad) to be elected to the Presidency.

 The significance of that conflation cannot be overstated.
 As noted, under English common law, only persons born within the realm were entitled to status as “Natural Born Subjects.”
 Hard choices faced those living with such a reality.
 Called to service, engaged in mercantile trade, traveling for study, many reasons provoked Natural Born Subject to remove to other lands.
-Living abroad – even in service to country and Crown – would risk that offspring would suffer disinheritance of title and property.
+Living abroad – even in service to the country and Crown – would risk that offspring would suffer disinheritance of title and property.
 So Parliament necessarily, wisely, granted to specific categories of persons born abroad status as Natural Born Subjects.

 In fact, Clement and Katyal gloss over this dichotomy.
 English statutory law, enacted by Parliament, extended “Natural Born Subject” status to additional classes of persons not within the English common law’s sweep of the term.
 It is from that premise – Parliament’s expansion of the scope of “Natural Born Subject” – that Clement and Katyal illogically leap.
 The leap is illogical because they refer to the vaunted role of English common law in understanding our early legal history and as a source work for understanding the Constitution but then invoke English statute law to give meaning to our Constitution’s “Natural Born Citizen” provision.
-But what transmitted, via adoption of English common law in the newly independent States of 1776, was that Natural Born Citizen status would be determined, not by parentage, but by birth within the United States (or citizenship in them at the time of the adoption of the Constitution).
+But what was transmitted, via the adoption of English common law in the newly independent States of 1776, was that Natural Born Citizen status would be determined, not by parentage, but by birth within one of the united States (or citizenship in them at the time of the adoption of the Constitution).

 “Naturalization” converts one that was a foreigner, an alien, into a citizen.

 In the United States, whatever requirements for naturalized citizenship set by the Constitutions and laws of each of the thirteen independent States would be superseded by such “uniform rule of naturalization” as Congress might enact.
-And, in fact, as Clement and Katyal point out, Congress quickly acted to adopt such a uniform rule of naturalization, the Naturalization Act.

-Congress quite properly exercised its Naturalization Clause power to create such uniform rules as it did.
+And, as Clement and Katyal point out, Congress quickly acted to adopt such a uniform rule of naturalization, the Naturalization Actexercising its Naturalization Clause power to create such uniform rules as it did.

-To the contrary, however, the decision of Congress, when it enacted the Naturalization Act of 1790, to extend Natural Born Citizen status to persons who were not, in fact, by operation of the common law, Natural Born Citizens was not a proper exercise of the Naturalization Clause power.
-(Congress reversed that exact position just five years later when it repealed that Act in its adoption of the Naturalization Act of 1795.)
+To the contrary, however, the decision of Congress, when it enacted the Naturalization Act of 1790, to extend Natural Born Citizen status to persons who were not, in fact, by operation of the common law, "Natural Born Citizens" was not a proper exercise of the Naturalization Clause power.
+(Congress reversed that exact position just five years later when it repealed that Act by adoption of the Naturalization Act of 1795.)

 The essence of naturalization is to make one a citizen that is not a citizen.

-For Clement and Katyal to succeed, they must identify a legitimate ground upon which Congress could expand the meaning of the Natural Born Citizen provision.
-Though decades of sifting have sought it out, there is no Revisionary Power Clause granted such power to Congress, or the Courts, or the President, not anywhere in the Constitution.
-There is, of course, Article V, with its established processes for amendment the Constitution.
-But the Naturalization Act was not such an amendatory exercise.
+Though decades of sifting have sought it out, no Revisionary Power Clause extends such power to Congress, the Courts, or the President, anywhere in the Constitution.
+There is, of course, Article V, with its established processes for amending the Constitution.
+The Naturalization Act was not such an amendatory exercise.

 The conclusion Clement and Katyal reached regarding Barry Goldwater’s eligibility, however, might be supported for an oddly different reason.
 Goldwater was a citizen of Arizona at the time that Arizona, by admission as a State of the Union, adopted the United States Constitution.
 His eligibility, nearly two hundred years after the ratification of the Constitution, might well be justified under the sole exception to the Natural Born Citizen provision, namely that one must be a citizen of the United States at the time of the adoption of the Constitution.